-Employee experience is a crucial component of CX.
+Employee experience management is a crucial component of an effective CX strategy.
 To improve it — and create failsafe customer experiences — you need to keep employees engaged by leveraging the four primary drivers of employee behavior.

 In Experience.com’s recently published white paper, “The Future of CX: The 5 Key Steps to Take Your Customer Experience Strategy to the Next Level,” we explore the critical connection between employee experiences and exceptional customer experiences.
 You can read an excerpt of the white paper now, or download the full white paper to learn more about the four primary behavioral drivers of employee behavior and how they impact your CX strategy.

 An excerpt from Chapter Two of “The Future of CX: Five Key Steps to Take Your Customer Experience Strategy to the Next Level.”

 An exceptional customer experience strategy is centered on creating a best in class customer journey that turns prospects into repeat customers.
 Successful customer journeys are built upon multiple touchpoints that happen across various marketing channels, all of which can be optimized for maximum impact.
 But there’s one component of CX integrated throughout the customer journey that brands continue to overlook: The employee experience.

 Your employees are often the frontline when it comes to customer experiences.
 Not only does your organization’s employee experience influence your CX strategy and business outcomes, it is crucial to your overall success.

 So how can you make sure you maintain positive employee experiences that drive exceptional customer experiences?
 It starts with understanding how to keep your employees engaged.